Scissor-tailed Flycatchers are spectacular and widespread along the Upper Texas Coast. Photo: Stéphane Moniotte

 The migrants alone would draw birdwatchers to this area, but amazingly there’s more: nearby pine woods and cypress swamps are home to some of North America’s most sought-after breeding birds.
 Texas and Louisiana in April are simply full of birds.

-Day 1: The tour begins this evening in Houston, Texas.
-Night near George Bush Intercontinental Airport, Houston.
+Day 1: The tour begins this evening with a 6 pm meeting at our hotel near George Bush Intercontinental Airport, Houston.

 As High Island and Sabine Woods tend to have more migrants in the afternoon, we’ll spend several mornings looking at waterbirds.
-The heronry at nearby Smith Oaks offers intimate looks at nesting Roseate Spoonbill, Tricolored Heron, and Snowy and Great Egrets; mudflats and beaches can hold thousands of herons, gulls, terns, and shorebirds of up to 20 species including Piping and Wilson’s Plovers, often American Oystercatcher, and sometimes thousands of brilliant American Avocets.
-Flooded fields near Winnie can host thousands of shorebirds, including American Golden-Plover and Pectoral Sandpiper, often joined by Buff-breasted Sandpipers and sometimes White-rumped Sandpiper and Hudsonian Godwit.
-The wonderful marshes at Anahuac National Wildlife Refuge are recovering from the ravages of Hurrican Ike and are home to Least Bittern, White-faced Ibis, Clapper and King Rails, Purple Gallinule, Seaside, Nelson’s Sharp-tailed, and Le Conte’s Sparrows, and, if conditions are right, Yellow and just possibly Black Rail.
+The heronry at nearby Smith Oaks offers intimate looks at nesting Roseate Spoonbill, Snowy and Great Egrets; mudflats and beaches can hold thousands of herons, gulls, terns, and shorebirds of up to 20 species including Piping and Wilson’s Plovers, often American Oystercatcher, and sometimes thousands of brilliant American Avocets.
+Flooded rice fields near Winnie can host large numbers of shorebirds, including American Golden-Plover and Pectoral Sandpiper, often joined by Buff-breasted Sandpipers and sometimes White-rumped Sandpiper and Hudsonian Godwit.
+The wonderful marshes at Anahuac National Wildlife Refuge are recovering from the ravages of Hurricane Ike and are home to Least Bittern, White-faced Ibis, Clapper and King Rails, Purple Gallinule, Seaside, Nelson’s Sharp-tailed, and sometimes Le Conte’s Sparrows, and, if conditions are right, Yellow and just possibly Black Rail.

 On one day we’ll visit Cameron Parish in southwestern Louisiana.
-Just across the Louisiana border, there is an excellent saltmarsh across the Sabine River.
 As we travel east to Johnson’s Bayou and a normally uncrowded Baton Rouge Audubon Society woodlot that captures migrants in the same way as High Island and Sabine Woods, we’ll travel through miles of unbroken fresh water marsh filled with King Rails, often with downy black chicks.
-Hurricane Rita in September of 2005 severely affected the coast of southwest Louisiana, but it had largely recovered just a couple of years later.
-Nights in Winnie.

-Day 8: Angelina National Forest just northwest of Jasper holds small numbers of Bachman’s Sparrows and we’ll search for them at dawn.
-A few Red-cockaded Woodpecker occur here as well and we’ll look for them if we failed to find the species at Jones State Forest on Day 1.
-Nearby at Boykin Springs, Louisiana Waterthrushes breed in some year and Sandy Creek Park is home to Yellow-throated and White-eyed Vireos, Northern Parula, and Yellow-throated, Prothonotary, Swainson’s, Worm-eating and Kentucky Warblers among others.
+Sometime during out stay in Winnie, we’ll travel north to Jasper, Texas and the Angelina National Forest for a night.
+We’ll keep our rooms in Winnie so we’ll need only an overnight bag.
+Bachman’s Sparrows live here and we’ll search for them at dawn when their lovely song makes them easier to find.
+A few Red-cockaded Woodpeckers occur here and we’ll look for them and their fellow North American endemic Brown-headed Nuthatch.
+Nearby at Boykin Springs, Louisiana Waterthrush breeds in some years and Sandy Creek Park is home to Red-headed Woodpecker, Yellow-throated and White-eyed Vireos, Northern Parula, and Yellow-throated, Prothonotary, Swainson’s, Worm-eating and Kentucky Warblers among others.
 We’ll look as well for breeding Prairie Warblers (a local breeder in east Texas) and watch the skies for Mississippi and sometimes even Swallow-tailed Kites and Broad-winged and Red-shouldered Hawks.
-In mid-afternoon, we’ll return to Houston.
-Night near George Bush Intercontinental Airport.
+In mid-afternoon, we’ll return to Winnie.
+Nights: Four in Winnie and one in Jasper.

 Maximum group size seven with one leader.